lei-zhang/SIT/README.md

 (Most contents are under construction.
 Please stay tuned and come back later.) <br />
 **Note 1**: to properly run all scripts, you may need to set the root of this repository as your work directory. <br />
 **Note 2**: to properly run all modeling analyses, you may need to install the [{RStan} package](https://mc-stan.org/users/interfaces/rstan.html) in R. <br />
-**Note 3**: to reproduce the Matlab figures, you may need the [NAN Suite](https://www.mathworks.com/matlabcentral/fileexchange/6837-nan-suite), the [color brewer](https://www.mathworks.com/matlabcentral/fileexchange/34087-cbrewer-colorbrewer-schemes-for-matlab) toolbox, and the [offsetAxes](https://github.com/anne-urai/Tools/blob/master/plotting/offsetAxes.m) function.
+**Note 3**: to reproduce the Matlab figures, you may need the [NaN Suite](https://www.mathworks.com/matlabcentral/fileexchange/6837-nan-suite), the [color brewer](https://www.mathworks.com/matlabcentral/fileexchange/34087-cbrewer-colorbrewer-schemes-for-matlab) toolbox, and the [offsetAxes](https://github.com/anne-urai/Tools/blob/master/plotting/offsetAxes.m) function.

 ## Behavioral analyses
 * Figure 1B: [plot_single_sub_data.m](code/behavioral/plot_single_sub_data.m)